flutter/cocoon/CI_YAML.md

 All new targets should be added as `bringup: true` to ensure they do not block the tree.

-Targets based on the LUCI or Cocoon schedulers will first need to be mirrored to flutter/infra before they will be run.
+Targets first need to be mirrored to flutter/infra before they will be run.
 This propagation takes about 30 minutes, and will only run as non-blocking in postsubmit.

 The target will show runs in https://ci.chromium.org/p/flutter (under the repo).
 See https://github.com/flutter/flutter/wiki/Adding-a-new-Test-Shard for up to date information